LieuweJ/smelly-mars-rover/typescript/backlog.md

 - move setting roverState in rover.construction should move its responsibilities to Rover.
 - cleanup
 - Removed type command checking in handler to allow easier adding of new commands.
+- Removed logic duplication in Rover class.
+- Moved responsibility for valid "init inputs" to RoverState class.

 Not doing: